 For renewable energy sites, this means complete visibility and control – even if assets are spread over a wide area.
 The RockREMOTE Rugged solution extends the reach of telemetry applications and enables real-time reporting on power generation to prevent saturation and wastage.

 The solution – Cobham EXPLORER 540

 We know that many renewable energy sites are located in remote areas.
-Where cellular and fiber connectivity does already exist, this type of connectivity will likely be the most cost-effective option to retrieve backhaul data.
-However, The Department of Transportation put the average cost of laying new fiber at $27,000 per mile.
-Further to the costly installation, there’s the ongoing truck roll costs to consider with an experienced Field Engineer costing, on average, $68,132 per year (hardware lifetime is typically around 10 years).
-Utilizing remote satellite IoT communication and monitoring solutions mitigates this cost almost entirely as the terminals are remotely managed.
+Where cellular and fibre connectivity already exists, this will be the most cost-effective option to retrieve sensor data.
+However, The US Department of Transportation put the average cost of laying new fibre at $27,000 per mile.
+Further to the costly installation, there’s the ongoing costs to consider with an experienced Field Engineer costing, on average, $68,132 per year (hardware lifetime is typically around 10 years).
+Utilising remote satellite IoT communication and monitoring solutions mitigates this cost almost entirely as the terminals are remotely managed.

 As the world’s first BGAN M2M terminal designed to operate on both Inmarsat BGAN (Broadband Global Area Network) and cellular 2G/3G/LTE networks, the Cobham Explorer 540 delivers always-available connectivity for critical monitoring and control applications where cellular and fiber are out of reach.

 The BGAN M2M service uses Inmarsat BGAN to provide a reliable, global, two-way IP data service.
 It’s designed to connect monitoring and control applications in remote, unmanned locations, providing visibility and management of those assets.
 By combining BGAN M2M with cellular connectivity in the same terminal, the Explorer 540 gives users the opportunity to choose the best carrier for any location, or to switch seamlessly between cellular and satellite using lowest cost routing logic.